scivision/fortran-pathlib/API.md

 call assert_is_dir("my/dir")
 ```

-Is path a subdirectory under (not just equal to) of "dir":
+Is path a subdirectory under (not just equal to) of "dir". this is a lexical operation.

 ```fortran
 p%is_subdir(dir)